kkosic2/CodeReusabilityDemo/README.md

    - The DistanceToOrigin() function can be overridden in the derived classes to calculate distances in higher dimensions, while still reusing the code from the base class (Point1D).
    - This approach simplifies the code structure and makes it easier to extend to more dimensions if needed in the future.

-<h3>Program Key Components</h3>
-<h4>Class Inheritance</h4>

-   - Project consists of three classes: Point1D, Point2D and Point3D.
-   - Inheritance is used to share common code between these classes.
-Since each space builds on the previous one (e.g., Point2D includes both x and y coordinates, and Point3D adds a z coordinate), the x coordinate is only declared once in the Point1D class and reused        in the other classes.
-   - This prevents code duplication and simplifies future maintenance or changes to the program.

 <h4>Memory and Vectors</h4>

    - The program dynamically allocates memory for objects and stores them in three separate vectors: one for 1D points, another for 2D points, and the last for 3D points.